H-M-H/Weylus/Readme.md

 You may want to add a bookmark to your home screen on your tablet as this enables running Weylus in full screen mode (on iOS/iPadOS this needs to be done with Safari).
 If you are not on iOS/iPadOS there is a button to toggle full screen mode.

+### Touchpad Mode
+Touchpad mode uses touch input for relative cursor control instead of mapping touches to absolute screen positions.
+A one-finger tap clicks, a double-tap followed by movement drags, a two-finger gesture scrolls, and two- and three-finger taps produce right and middle clicks.
+The input settings allow these gestures, their sensitivity, tap timing, and movement tolerances to be customized and saved on the client device.

 ### Keyboard Input
 Weylus supports keyboard input for physical keyboards, so if you have a Bluetooth keyboard, just